dragos-cojocaru/js-code-blocks/README.md

 An interactive web application that allows you to write, run, and manage JavaScript code blocks in a notebook-like interface.

+⚠️ This is for educational purposes only.
+Executing JavaScript from a string with `eval()` is an enormous security risk. ⚠️

 [Demo video](https://www.youtube.com/watch?v=crLsuk-UVyQ)

 ## Features